polywrap/PolyGPT/README.md

     (Y/N)
 ```

 # Memory: Rolling summary

-This agent uses a simple rolling memory which keeps track of the most recent messages in a short `summary.md` in the workspace.
+This agent uses a simple rolling memory which keeps track of the most recent messages in a short `.summary` file in the workspace.
 This file helps the bot keep on track towards its goals and also being aware of the previous taken steps.

 In order to reset the memory you can always `yarn start --reset`